Publications or forthcoming papers:

 Fernandez-Corugedo, Emilio, Michael McMahon, Stephen Millard and Lukasz Rachel (2010), "Understanding the Macroeconomic Effects of Working Capital in the UK".
 Bank of Working Paper 422.
 Revise and Resubmit, Economic Journal.

-Hansen, Stephen and Michael McMahon (2013), “First Impressions Matter: Signalling as a Source of Policy Dynamics”.
+Hansen, Stephen and Michael McMahon (2014), “First Impressions Matter: Signalling as a Source of Policy Dynamics”.
 Web Appendix.
-Revise and Resubmit, Review of Economic Studies.
+Revised and Resubmited, Review of Economic Studies.

 Hansen, Stephen, Michael McMahon and Sorawoot Srisuma (2014), "Estimating Bayesian Decision Problems with Heterogeneous Priors".
-Submitted.
+Revise and Resubmit, Journal of Applied Econometrics.

 McMahon, Michael, Udara Peiris and Herakles Polemarchakis (2014) "Perils of Quantitative Easing”.
 Submitted.